hurben/RA_ACPA_multiomics/README.md

 [2] "edges" are defined by BH-adjusted P < 0.05, |rho| > 4
 [3] find network edges that are completely the opposite (if the edge is positive-rho in ACPA-negative RA and negative-rho in ACPA-positive RA, this is considered inversed)

+*PBS scripts have been run in cluster that has different directory structure.
+Please note that the directory might need to be adjusted.

 Shell scripts utlizes
 >src/correlation_network/STEP0_condition_specific_correlation.py
 >src/correlation_network/STEP1_make_sigNcorr_results_v2.py